Game Name: Wizardy VI: Bane of the Cosmic Forge (1990)

 - Although it can be pooled at a vendor, characters individually carry gold.
 But why?

-- Vendors can be stolen from, or killed, or leave of their own accord due to plot/story.
+- Vendors can be stolen from, or killed, or leave of their own accord due to the plot.

 - Using a word parser to “communicate” with NPCs is a fantastic idea that isn’t properly implemented until Wizardry 8.
-The lack of options makes it frustrating here.
+The lack of options makes it frustrating.

 - Modern purchases of the game don’t come with the essential manual.

 - Save scumming is clearly not frowned upon.
-The random difficulty spikes prove this.
+The random difficulty spikes prove it.

 - Bad party composition can screw over the player if attention is not paid.